 Louise Page CA

 Louise trained and worked in practice for 9 years, training in a small firm which gave her exposure and experience in a wide range of activities and providing broad base of experience to her early on in my career.
-After practice, Louise moved to financial services where she gained experience in asset management finances, governance, global operations, and marketing operations in small organisations as well as large global organisations.
+After practice, Louise moved to financial services where she gained experience in private equity, asset management, fund finance, governance, global operations, and marketing operations in small organisations as well as large global organisations.

 After 15 years in financial services Louise chose to move to the not for profit sector and became Chief Financial Officer and Director of Corporate Services for the National Trust for Scotland, a Charity registered in Scotland ensuring the organisation was financially secure through the pandemic.
 She then became CFO of Aberdein Considine, a legal and financial services firm, from for 2 years and has just returned to Financial Services as CFO and Compliance Officer for a small private equity firm.

 Jim Robertson B.Acc CA CTA FCMA